June 17-21, 2019

-This session will help teachers design an AP Calculus AB course and prepare their students for the AP exam.
+This session will help teachers design an AP Calculus AB course and prepare their students for the AP Calculus AB exam.
 Participants will review the content, themes, and structure of the AP Calculus AB curriculum and focus on effective teaching strategies and learning activities that will lead to their students' success on the exam.
 Calculus AB is primarily concerned with developing the students’ understanding of the concepts of calculus and providing experience with its methods and applications.
 The course emphasizes a multi-representational approach to calculus, with concepts, results, and problems being expressed graphically, numerically, analytically, and verbally.
 Using the unifying themes of derivatives, integrals, limits, approximation, and applications and modeling, the course becomes a cohesive whole.
-With the changes in the revised AP Calculus AB curriculum (2016-2017), this course will be devoted to information and strategies that help teachers prepare their students to perform well on the 2019 Calculus AB examination.
+With the changes in the revised AP Calculus AB curriculum (2016-2017), this course will be devoted to information and strategies that help teachers prepare their students to perform well on the 2020 Calculus AB examination.

 Preparing Students for Advanced Placement® Computer Science A

 AP 518.100 Reg Hahne

 This course will provide an overview of the content and structure of the AP Computer Science A® (AP CSA) curricula.
 Teachers will focus on object-oriented programming methodology, with emphasis on problem solving and algorithm development through group participation.
 Participants will explore how the development and analysis of standard algorithms and the use of fundamental data structures within the AP CSA framework can support their classroom instruction in preparing their students for the AP CSA exam.
 Focus also will be placed on both multiple-choice and free-response aspects of the exam.
 In particular, case studies Magpie, PictureLab and Elevens and their implementation, will be shared.
 It is advisable that participants be familiar with Java.